mamun-taghyeerit/purrfect-chess/README.md

 yarn dev
 ```

 The app uses Vite, Tailwind CSS, and chess.js.
 Stockfish is loaded from `/public/libs/stockfish.js` and `/public/libs/stockfish.wasm`.
+The engine binaries are vendored instead of pulled from a package registry so the worker URL remains stable across dev/production builds and because the original prototype shipped the engine locally.
 You **must** run a development server (the included Vite scripts are perfect).
 Opening the HTML from `file://` will not work because the Worker and WASM bundle cannot load directly from disk.

 All piece and square PNGs live under `/public/assets/` and are licensed under CC BY 4.0 (see `LICENSE.md`).